- What's Possible

 Here are three top considerations we recommend you think through, before deciding if container living is really for you.

 Contrary to popular belief, shipping containers aren’t dirt cheap.
 A quality, used, 40-foot container can cost around $4,000.
 (There are cheaper units out there, but we wouldn’t recommend living in them.)
 Four thousand is certainly less than framing and foundation materials for a traditional home, but it doesn’t represent the entirety of a shipping container home’s price tag.
 Don’t assume that a shipping container frame will allow you to outfit your pad with Brazilian hardwood and gold leaf ceilings.
-Being able to incorporate nice materials and furnishings into a modest-sized space is one great advantage of a minimalist home.
-Just be sure you’ve done your homework on standard container costs first.

 Already sold your brick and mortar home in the city?
 Hoping to take advantage of a prime seller’s market, or snag the perfect plot of land you just found for sale?
 Your plans may not sync with a shipping container home if you’re hoping for 30-foot ceilings and a sunken living room.
 Custom containers can take months to build.
 And more complex designs often require onsite intervention (grading the property, compacting the soil, pouring the foundation, etc.) Choosing a new home is certainly a major decision—one that’s worthy of a little wait time.
 But if you want to minimize unforeseen snags and delays, a custom build may not be your dream home.